mui/material-ui/docs/data/material/components/alert/alert.md

 ## Introduction

-The Alert component can be used to provide important and potentially time-sensitive information in an unobtrusive manner.
+Alerts give users brief and potentially time-sensitive information in an unobtrusive manner.

+The Material UI Alert component includes several props for quickly customizing its styles to provide immediate visual cues about its contents.

+{{"demo": "SimpleAlert.js"}}

 :::info
 This component is no longer documented in the [Material Design guidelines](https://m2.material.io/), but Material UI will continue to support it.